seanwarman/jsonQL/README.md

 # JQString (Json Query Strings)

 For tables with json type fields you can use a json query string to select specific values in an array.
+All json query strings must start with a `$`, after that they're the same as javascript syntax.

 ```js
 {